OleksandrMitrakov/OptionSelector/README.md

 * the progress bar runs just below the 'option placeholders'while all elements are loading
 * values of active options is configurable by page url 'hash'.
-  E.g. adding "#red|green|blue" to page url will cause the page to have 3 options, "red", "green", "blue" (plus 'All').
-After adding hash values to URL press enter and reload the page.
+  E.g. adding "#red|green|blue" to page url will cause the page to have 3 options, "red", "green", "blue" (plus 'All'). <dfn>After adding hash values to URL press enter and reload the page.</dfn>
 * the default options setup is as described above and is used whenever no 'hash' value is added (it is equivalent of having '#Opt1|Opt2|Opt3' hash)